ollls/quartz-h2/README.md

 # 100% asyncronous Java NIO based implementation of **http/2 only** packet streaming server with TLS encryption implemented as CATS effects.

-Direct native translation of fs2 stream chunks into http2 packets and vice versa, packets to fs2 chunks (inbound and outbound).
+Direct native translation of fs2 stream chunks into http2 packets, packets to fs2 chunks (inbound and outbound).
 Tested and optimized to produce highest possible TPS.(**120K TPS** on MacBook with h2load tool).
 It uses single java.util.concurrent.ForkJoinPool for JAVA NIO Socket Groups and for evalOn() with CATS Effects.
 Http/2 weights and dependecy are not implemented, for performance reasons.